 - a) They introduce the concept of a mathematical model, its predictions, and how they relate to observations. - b) They present strategies adopted to develop a model, to explore its predictions, to falsify models, and to refine them based on comparison to observations. - c) They introduce mathematical concepts used in this enterprise: dimensional analysis, non-dimensionalization, complex numbers, vector calculus, and ordinary differential equations. - d) They provide an introduction to Newtonian and Lagrangian Mechanics.
 Our approach to mathematical concepts is strongly biased to developing skills to apply mathematical tools in a modeling context, rather than striving for mathematical rigor.
-For the latter we point out potential pitfalls based on physical examples, and refer the students to maths classes.
+For the latter we point out potential pitfalls based on physical examples, and refer students to maths classes.
 The material is organized in chapters that address subsequent mathematical and physical topics.
-Each chapter is introduced by a vi physics illustration problem.
+Each chapter is introduced by a physics illustration problem.
 Then, we develop and discuss relevant new concepts.
 Subsequently, we provide a worked examples.
 One of them will be the solution of the problem sketched in the introduction.
-Finally, there is a section with different types of problems: a. quickies to test conceptual understanding and highlight the new concepts. b. exercises to gain practice in employing the concepts. c. more elaborate exercises where the new concepts are used to discuss non-trivial problems. d. exercises that provide complementary insight based on Python and Sage programs add more explanation e. teasers with challenging problems.
-Typically these exercises require a non-trivial combination of different concepts that have been introduced in earlier chapters.
-At the end of the chapter we recommend additional literature and provide an outlook for further reading.
-I am grateful to Robin Barta, Kolya Lettl, Menna Noufal and Maurice Zeuner for feedback on these notes, and some help with typing. acknowledge further co- I am eager to receive feedback.
-It is crucial for the development workers of this project to learn about typos, inconsistencies, confusing or incomplete explanations, and suggestions for additional material (contents as well as links to papers, books and internet resources) that should be added in forthcoming revisions.
-Everybody who is willing to provide feedback will be invited to a coffee in Café Corso.
+At the end of each section we provide problems: a. quickies to test conceptual understanding and highlight the new concepts.
+At times they involve a small twist or highlight pitfalls. b. exercises to gain practice in employing the concepts.

+At the end of chapter further problems are given: